SameGoal Special Programs

 2. Connect to SFTP

-3. Download files of SFTP
+3. Download files of SFTP and store locally

 Set up SFTP link